keploy/docs/docs/go/quickstart/gin-mongo.md

 #  URL Shortener Sample App

-A sample url shortener app to test Keploy integration capabilities using [Gin](https://gin-gonic.com) and [mongoDB](https://www.mongodb.com/).
+A sample URL Shortener app responds with a shortened URL of the URL sent as a request.
+The application tests Keploy integration capabilities using [Gin](https://gin-gonic.com) and [mongoDB](https://www.mongodb.com/).

 ## Installation